tldr-pages/tldr/pages/common/tldr.md

 `tldr {{git}}-{{checkout}}`

-- Update local pages if a client supports caching:
+- Update local pages (client may not support caching with this option):

 `tldr --update`